We answer your commonly asked questions about saving with Charity Bank.

 A. You should notify us in writing in accordance with the terms of the account.
 Charity Bank will repay your funds by electronic payment to your nominated account.
 It is your responsibility to inform us if you change your nominated account details.

-Q. How do I add funds to my account?
+Q. How do I add additional funds to an existing savings account?

 Q. How do I notify you of changes to my personal details?